jovasal/jovasal.github.io/jovasal.github.io-popup-window/README.md

 ### Run tests

-<h2>Test is in the following repository: https://github.com/jovasal/jovasal.github.io.git</h2>
+Test is in the following repository: https://github.com/jovasal/jovasal.github.io.git

 ### Deployment

-<h2>All deployment is in: https://github.com/jovasal/jovasal.github.io.git</h2>
+All deployment is in: https://github.com/jovasal/jovasal.github.io.git

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="authors">John Alonso Vasquez Salcedo</a>

-<h2>John Alonso Vasquez Salcedo</h2>
+John Alonso Vasquez Salcedo

 > Thank you so mucho to Microverse and FIGMA